RWTH-EBC/AixCaliBuHA/examples/docs/e1_A_energy_system_analysis.md

 Goals of this part of the examples:
 1. Learn how to analyze the model of your energy system
 2. Improve your `SimulationAPI` knowledge
-3. Improve your skill-set on `TimeSeriesData`
+3. Improve your skill-set on ebcpy's `TimeSeriesAccessor` for `pd.DataFrame`
 4. Generate some measured data to later use in a calibration

 Start by importing all relevant packages